anngroong/podcasts/content/episode/265-anna-abrahamian-wagner-group-insurrection-in-russia-june-2023.md

 Earlier you said that “everyone benefited from this”, including Putin.

+**Questions:**
 * Isn’t this appeasement?
 One of the things that Serzh Sargsyan is criticized for is Was this Putin’s “Sasna Tsrer” moment?

 ## Use of PMCs in Armenia?

-You mentioned that the use of private military contractors is now the norm so to say.
+You mentioned that the use of private military contractors (PMC) is now the norm so to say.
 Some call them mercenaries.
 You mentioned that the US popularized their use.
 France has its “foreign legion”.
 Turkey makes use of Syrian fighters.
-Even the United Nations makes use of PSMCs.
+Even the United Nations makes use of PMCs.

-Yet, the line between private military contractors and “mercenaries” is thin.
+Yet, the line between PMCs and “mercenaries” is thin.
 And there is an international convention called the UN “Mercenary Convention” which prohibits the use of mercenaries.

-And guess what!
-Armenia signed/ratified this convention right during the 44 day war.
+And Armenia has signed and ratified this convention right during the 44 day war.

-Questions:
+**Questions:**
 * Does this mean that Armenia has signed away the ability to use PMCs in the future?

-Alright, we’ll leave it there for today.
-Thank you Anna, great talking with you.

 # Wrap-up